-The Simone Weil Lecture on Human Value is hosted by the School of Philosophy.
-It was first held in 2000, an initiative of Professor Raimond Gaita.
-It is a free public lecture held annually in Brisbane and Melbourne.
+The Simone Weil Lecture on Human Value is hosted by the ACU School of Philosophy.
+First held in 2000 as an initiative of Professor Raimond Gaita, it is a free public lecture held annually in Brisbane and Melbourne.

 Each year, a distinguished international scholar is invited to give a public lecture and academic seminar at ACU.
 The lectures are inspired by Simone Weil’s ethical vision that is rooted in attentive compassion and obligation to others, her unstinting desire for the Good, and her non-negotiable commitment to justice.